← All posts

 ISBN Scanning: Your Superpower

-The single most important tool for a book reseller is the camera on your phone.
-At the thrift store, open the eBay app, tap the camera icon in the search bar, and scan the barcode.
-Instantly see active listings and (with the "Sold Items" filter) what that book actually sells for.
+The most important tool for a bookseller is the camera in your pocket.
+At the thrift store, open the eBay app, tap the camera in the search bar, and scan the barcode — instantly see active listings and, with the Sold filter, what the book actually sells for.

 Book Condition Grading

-Media Mail: The Book Seller's Best Friend
+Media Mail: The Bookseller's Best Friend

 Pricing Strategy

-Scaling with FlipRoute Batch
+Scaling with FlipRoute Web